-5.4.5 Merging Two Baselines
+6.4.5 Merge Two Baselines Option

-You can merge baselines resulting in an altered To Baseline.
-Possible reasons to merge baselines are:
+You can merge Baselines resulting in an altered 'To' Baseline.
+You might opt to merge Baselines under the following circumstances:

-- there was information held in a previous baseline that may have been subsequently altered or deleted but has become relevant again.
-For example functional flows.
+- You realize that there was some information (perhaps some functional flows etc.) held in a previous Baseline that may have been subsequently altered or deleted but now has become relevant again.
 In this context the specific flows might be merged forward.
-Merge into the latest. - you want to adjust a previous baseline without having to re-baseline.
-Although this is a possible scenario under certain circumstances, it is best not to merge back to previous baselines.
+This may be a merge into the LATEST. - You want to adjust a previous Baseline without having to re-Baseline.
+Although this is a possible scenario under certain circumstances, we recommend in general not merging back to previous baselines.

-To merge baselines:
+To Merge Baselines: